ian-ross/old-blog/posts/2014/09/04/data-analysis-ao1-5/text.markdown

 *The code for this post is available in a [Gist][gist].*

+**Update: I missed a bit out of the pre-processing calculation here first time round.
+I've updated this post to reflect this now.
+Specifically, I forgot to do the running mean smoothing of the mean annual cycle in the anomaly calculation -- doesn't make much difference to the final results, but it's worth doing just for the data manipulation practice...**

 Before we can get into the "main analysis", we need to do some pre-processing of the $Z_{500}$ data.
 In particular, we are interested in large-scale spatial structures, so we want to subsample